-Born at Kumamoto (1979).
 Received B. Sc. from the University of Tokyo (2001) and Ph.D. from Osaka University (2006).
 Promoted to an assistant professor (2006), an associate professor (2010) at the graduate school of medicine in Osaka University, an independent associate professor (2012) at RIMD in Osaka University.
 Appointed current position as a Professor of RIMD in 2013.

-- (1) Essential role for GABARAP autophagy proteins in interferon-inducible GTPase-mediated host defense.
+- (1)Inducible Nitric Oxide Synthase Is a Key Host Factor for Toxoplasma GRA15-Dependent Disruption of the Gamma Interferon-Induced Antiparasitic Human Response.
+Bando H., et al. MBio.
+(2018) 9(5). - (2) Essential role for GABARAP autophagy proteins in interferon-inducible GTPase-mediated host defense.
 Sasai M., et al., Nat Immunol.
-(2017) 18 (8):899-910 - (2) p62 plays a specific role in interferon-y-induced presentation of a Toxoplasma vacuolar antigen.
-Lee Y., et al. Cell Rep. (2015) 13:223-33. - (3) RabGDIα is a negative regulator of interferon-γ-inducible GTPase-dependent cell-autonomous immunity to Toxoplasma gondii.
+(2017) 18 (8):899-910. - (3) p62 plays a specific role in interferon-y-induced presentation of a Toxoplasma vacuolar antigen.
+Lee Y., et al. Cell Rep. (2015) 13:223-33. - (4) RabGDIα is a negative regulator of interferon-γ-inducible GTPase-dependent cell-autonomous immunity to Toxoplasma gondii.
 Ohshima J., et al. Proc Natl Acad Sci USA.
-(2015) 112:E4581-90. - (4) Selective and strain-specific NFAT4 activation by the Toxoplasma gondii polymorphic dense granule protein GRA6.
+(2015) 112:E4581-90. - (5) Selective and strain-specific NFAT4 activation by the Toxoplasma gondii polymorphic dense granule protein GRA6.
 Ma J.S., et al. J Exp Med.
-(2014) 211:2013-32. - (5) Role of the mouse and human autophagy proteins in IFN-γ-induced cell-autonomous responses against Toxoplasma gondii.
-Ohshima J., et al. J Immunol.
-(2014) 192: 3328-35. - (6) A cluster of interferon-γ-inducible p65 GTPases plays a critical role in host defense against Toxoplasma gondii.
-Yamamoto M., et al. Immunity (2012) 37:302-13.
+(2014) 211-2013-32 - (6) A cluster of interferon-γ-inducible p65 GTPases plays a critical role in host defense against Toxoplasma gondii.
+Yamamoto M., et al. Immunity (2012) 37:302-13

 Toxoplasma gondii is an obligatory intracellular protozoan pathogen that causes lethal toxoplasmosis in humans and animals.
 One third of the global population is thought to be infected with this pathogen, making it the "most successful parasite."
 T. gondii infects virtually all nucleated cells in warm-blooded animals.
 The parasite forms a special membranous structure called a "parasitophorous vacuole (PV)."
 The host-parasite interaction takes place through the PV.
 In response to T. gondii, the host immune system produces inflammatory cytokines such as interleukins, chemokines, and interferons.
 Interferon-γ (IFN-γ) is the most important host factor for inducing anti-T. gondii responses, which suppress and kill the parasites.
 One of the main projects in our laboratory is to identify the IFN-γ-induced anti-T. gondii host defense mechanisms involved in innate and adaptive immunity.
-Recently, we found that IFN-y-inducible GTPases called GBPs are important for T. gondii PV disruption, and that their function in anti-T. gondii responses requires autophagy proteins; this suggests an unexpected link between IFN-γ-induced immunity and autophagic pathways.
+Recently, we found that IFN-y-inducible GTPases called GBPs are important for T. gondii PV disruption, and that their function in anti-T. gondii responses requires autophagy proteins; this suggests an unexpected link between IFN-y-induced immunity and autophagic pathways.